tgjones/aemula/docs/oscilloscope-plan.md

 Start digital/bus-only and simple; grow channel coverage, rendering fidelity, and controls incrementally.

+## Status

+**Phase 0 and Phase 1 are done** (see git log for `Aemula.UI` — "Implement oscilloscope phase 0", "Implement oscilloscope phase 1", and a follow-up "label rows to the left" rework driven by review feedback).
+Everything below is written in the present tense for what's actually built; phases 2+ are still ahead.
+If you're picking this up in a new session, the **Rendering** and **Window layout** sections below describe the current `OscilloscopeWindow.cs` accurately — read those before changing anything, since the layout went through two false starts before landing (see "Layout false starts" under Rendering).

 ## Design decisions

 These were confirmed up front since they shape the core data model: